asmichi/ChildProcess/README.md

 # Notes

-- When overriding environment variables, it is recommended that you include basic environment variables such as `SystemRoot`, etc.
+- When completely rewriting environment variables with `ChildProcessCreationContext` or `ChildProcessFlags.DisableEnvironmentVariableInheritance`, it is recommended that you include basic environment variables such as `SystemRoot`, etc.

 # Limitations